 Alexandra Wald, MSW

-Alex graduated from the University of Denver where she received her Masters degree in Social Work.
+Alex graduated from the University of Denver where she received her Master degree in Social Work.
 Her greatest passion in life is empowering youth through establishing the necessary support structures for them to make positive choices and achieve success in life.
 Her previous professional experience includes developing and facilitating after-school based mentoring programs for youth at Kepner MS, Lincoln HS, and DCIS in Denver.
 She has worked in early childhood development as well as internationally in Colombia and Bosnia & Herzegovina (BiH) developing and implementing educational programming for youth of all ages.
-When she is not at work, you can find her taking full advantage of the outdoors, such as snowboarding and hiking in the mountains with her dog Wilson.
+She is currently working towards receiving her clinical licensure, and enjoying learning about all aspects of adolescent development.
+When she is not at work, you can find her cooking up something tasty and taking full advantage of the outdoors with her fiancé and dog Wilson.